 Without understanding the rules for word order in a language, readers might not get the meaning of a sentence.
 Or they might wonder if a sentence has one or more possible meanings.
 Without knowing the language standards, readers might never understand nuance, hyperbole, sarcasm, or irony.
 Punctuation rules are also important.

 Rules are vital for understanding and for communicating.
-People on both sides of a communication—the speaker/writer and the receiver—have to be able to understand the rules and the message.
+People on both sides of a communication—the speaker/writer and the listener/reader—have to be able to understand the rules and the message.
 Prescriptive rules, then, are like the keys to a code—anyone who knows the keys can read the code.

 This is important for writers, who want readers to be able to get the message or follow the plot.
 Writers don’t want to inadvertently cause confusion.
 Readers who can’t follow the writing quit and toss those books.
 So, we need rules, and for the most part, we need to follow them in order to keep readers going where we want them to go.